-Noncurrent assets, \$46,306,130 and \$45,877,129 for the period ended June 30, 2018 and 2017, respectively, are made up of land, buildings, improvements, construction in progress, equipment, library books, and the endowment challenge.
+Noncurrent assets, \$46,287,921 and \$46,306,130 for the period ended June 30, 2019, and 2018, respectively, are made up of land, buildings, improvements, construction in progress, equipment, library books, and the endowment challenge.
 These values, except the endowment challenge, which is valued at fair value, are stated based on original amounts less depreciation.
-In 2018, \$2,143,491 was spent on new or in progress capital improvements which included the renovation of the Johnson Fitness Center, regrading project for Ashley Hall, and numerous other smaller projects and equipment purchases.
-In 2017, \$966,924 was spent on new capital improvements which included Colter Hall window replacements, 6th Street ADA upgrades, Level 1 studies for the Visual and Performing Arts Center and Student Center, in addition to various equipment purchases.
-Depreciation expense exceeded the increase in capital assets resulting in a net decrease of \$385,293 in 2018.
-The College endowment held by the Foundation continued to grow resulting in an increase of \$814,294 for the year ended June 30, 2018 compared to \$740,860 for the year ended June 30, 2017.
+In 2019, \$3,151,915 was spent on new or in-progress capital improvements, which included the completion of the renovation of the Johnson Fitness Center, completion of the regrading project for Ashley Hall, Orendorf Building roof-top unit replacement, completion of the renovation of the Moyer Building and numerous other smaller projects.
+In 2018, \$2,143,491 was spent on new or in-progress capital improvements, which included the renovation of the Johnson Fitness Center, regrading project for Ashley Hall, and numerous other smaller projects and equipment purchases.
+The College endowment held by the Foundation was consistent, resulting in a slight decrease of \$94,697 for the year ended June 30, 2019, compared to an increase of \$814,294 for the year ended June 30, 2018.
+See Note 3 in the accompanying financial statements.

-Total Liabilities for the period June 30, 2018 were \$26,733,079 compared to \$14,823,085 as of June 30, 2017.
-The increase in total liabilities is due to the adoption of GASB Statement No. 75, which was slightly offset by a decrease in our GASB Statement No. 68 liability.
-Both GASB Statement No. 75 and GASB Statement No. 68 are discussed below.
+Total Liabilities for the period June 30, 2019 were \$32,710,387 compared to \$26,733,079 as of June 30, 2018.
+The increase in total liabilities is due to increases in the net pension and total OPEB liabilities, as established by GASB Statement Nos.
+68 and 75, respectively.
+These GASB Statements are discussed below.